Mensa Christi Church

 Mensa Christi is a Roman Catholic church located in Nazareth, northern Israel.

 Christian tradition

 Mensa Christi (Latin for "table of Christ") contains a large rectangular block of limestone (3.6 x 2.7 x 9 m)) that, according to a pious legend, served as a table when Jesus had a meal with his disciples in his hometown.
 When a biblical reference needs to be applied, the quoted passage is from the Gospel of Mark, where Jesus appears to the eleven remaining apostles after his resurrection and finds them reclining at the table and eating, and he scolds them for not believing those who had witnessed him having returned from the dead.

 The three decades Jesus spent in Nazareth are commonly called "the silent years", with the Gospels telling us close to nothing about that long period in his life.
-Over the centuries, Christians have sought for sites suitable for commemorating events from Jesus' life in his home village.
+Over the centuries, Christians have marked the sites commemorating events from Jesus' life in his home village.